OpenNeuroLab/brainspell-neo/README.md

 # brainspell-neo
 Working on a new version on Brainspell.
-Experimenting with different stacks and setting up the JSON API with Postgres.

 Clients can make requests to the JSON API directly, or access Brainspell through the web interface.
 A running Heroku instance is available at https://brainspell.herokuapp.com/.